 Visitor numbers are soaring and litter is piling up in southern Ontario’s favourite outdoor playground.
 What can be done?
 Bruce Peninsula resident, SUP guide and ML Contributing Editor Scott Parent reports.
+Photos by Scott Parent.

 Tourism has long been regarded as a mutually beneficial industry—a win-win for both the destination town and the visitors.
 The latter enjoy their experiences while the local businesses glean the economic benefits.
 But in recent years, questions have emerged about “over-tourism” and its negative impacts across the globe.

 Residents of the Bruce Peninsula (as well as some visitors) are pondering these same questions.
 Visitor numbers have risen steadily on the Peninsula for years, with crowded parks turning away day-trippers by the hundreds and sometimes thousands on summer days.

 Too many visitors can change the character and experience of a destination.
 For visitors, destinations may begin to lose their original authenticity.
 Meanwhile, the responsibility of cleaning littered and damaged beaches, shoreline and parks falls to locals.
 When tourism operators and agencies can’t manage the crowds, many of those visitors end up sprawling through the neighbourhood and beyond—often leaving a trail of trash behind them.

 The term “over-tourism” suggests the problem is just one of quantity—too many people want to travel to certain places, including the Bruce.
 I suggest the problem isn’t that we travel, but how we travel.

 It’s been said tourism is travel without a purpose.
 It’s a lot of walking around, looking at stuff.
 Humans no longer roam to hunt and gather—or to discover new worlds.
 Mostly we shop, dine and search for Instagrammable images.